melosshabi/melosshabi/README.md

 # 💫 About Me:
 I am a front-end developer who looks forward to creating visually appealing and user-friendly websites.
 With a strong foundation in HTML, CSS, JavaScript and React I am able to build responsive and interactive web pages that provide a seamless experience for users across all devices.
-I am always looking for opportunities and learn new technologies.
+I am always looking new opportunities and forward to learning new technologies.

 ## 🌐 Socials: